tldr-pages/tldr/pages/windows/driverquery.md

 `driverquery /fo {{table|list|csv}}`

-- Display a list of drivers with a column for if they are signed:
+- Display a list of drivers with a column to indicate if they are signed:

 `driverquery /si`